 About Your Practitioner

-To compliment his skills in Oriental Medicine, Chris is also a professional life coach certified by iPEC (Institutes of Professional Excellence in Coaching) and a member of the ICF (International Coach Federation) as well as a Reiki Master certified by the Independent Reiki Teachers Association and a member of IARP (International Association of Reiki Practitioners).
+To compliment his skills in Chinese Medicine, Chris is also certified as a life coach through iPEC (Institutes of Professional Excellence in Coaching) as well as a Reiki Master certified by the Independent Reiki Teachers Association.

 Later, he decided not to grow up.